GRAPHICS BOOT 00/50

 I built this part after getting annoyed at my own reading flow.
 Posts kept growing, and scrolling felt like guessing.
 Left rail links were static, so they were good for site navigation but useless for navigating a single long article.
 I wanted a rail that understands the document in front of me, not a rail that always says the same thing.

 I decided to generate TOC at build time, not at runtime.
 Reason is simple.
 Build time extraction is deterministic, easy to test, and gives me one source of truth that both prerender and hydration can share.
-In scripts/build-content.js, markdown tokens are scanned, headings are normalized, ids are generated, and only the levels I care about are stored.
+Now that work lives in the PureScript content pipeline: markdown tokens are scanned in BuildContent.MdHtml, headings are normalized, ids are generated, and only the levels I care about are stored.
 I keep h2 and h3, and I explicitly skip headings like Table of Contents so a meta section never appears as a real navigation target in the side rail.

 Snippet from the generator: